Introducing Proceedings of the ACM

 How PACM Works

-The operation of each PACM title will be solely under the purview of the conferences it publishes or the SIGs sponsoring those conferences.
+The operation of each PACM title falls under the purview of the journal editorial board and the sponsoring SIG.
 The overall PACM series will be overseen by the ACM Publications Board through a steering committee with representatives of ACM’s participating SIGs.
-The steering committee is responsible for reviewing proposals for new and revised PACM titles and for regular review of each title to ensure that its conferences are in compliance with PACM’s guidelines.
+The steering committee is responsible for reviewing proposals for new and revised PACM titles and for regular review of each title to ensure that its conferences are in compliance with the PACM guidelines.

 Each PACM title will be submitted for indexing and for calculation of its own impact factor.

 Conferences that become part of a PACM title will no longer publish separate proceedings.
-Rather, their papers will be published as one or more issues of the PACM title associated with the conference.
+Rather, their research papers will be published as one or more issues of the PACM title associated with the conference.
 Such conferences may continue to publish a “companion” or adjunct proceedings for short papers, posters, panel abstracts, and other material other than full papers.

 Papers published in a PACM journal will be made open to conference attendees and members of sponsoring SIGs, and shall be treated as proceedings papers for purposes of ACM’s open access initiatives (including author-choice APCs, sponsored proceedings, OpenTOC, and OpenSurround).

 - The default medium for PACM journals will be online-only.
-Physical distribution media can be produced at additional cost with per issue with pricing based on media, quantity and size of issues.
+Physical distribution media can be produced at additional cost with perissue pricing based on media, quantity and size of issues.

 - There will be no professional copyediting.
 ACM has partnered with International Science Editing (ISE) to provide language editing services to ACM authors.
 These services are available for both Word and LaTeX files and at author expense. http://acm.internationalscienceediting.com/

-- ACM’s standard journal submission system will not be used by PACM, since it would require significant cost for configuration and development time to fit the standard PACM model and add new ongoing administrative costs.
+- ACM’s standard journal submission system will not be used by PACM, since it would require significant cost for configuration and development time to fit the standard PACM model, as well as add new ongoing administrative costs.

-- Production costs charged to the SIGs for these journals will be in line with previous production costs for proceedings.
+- Production costs charged to the SIGs for these journals will be in line with previous production costs for paper publication.
 In the first year, ACM will absorb any difference in actual costs.
 Subsequently, direct costs will be adjusted to reflect actual experience.